-The two tribes of Judah lasted 150 years longer and knew some good kings like Jehoshaphat, Hezekiah and Josiah.
-But in addition there, the majority of the people sinned grievously against their Lord and their neighbors, despite the continuous admonitions of the prophets.
+The two tribes of Judah lasted 150 years longer and knew some good kings like Jehoshaphat, Hezekiah, and Josiah.
+But the majority of the people sinned grievously against their Lord and their neighbors, despite the continuous admonitions of the prophets.
 God punished them to bring them to conversion, but in vain.
 They stuck to their own ways.

-Finally, after so many years of warnings, God brought upon the people of Judah the judgement about which Moses spoke.
-The people were sent into exile Babylon because of their sins.
+Finally, after so many years of warnings, God brought upon the people of Judah the judgment about which Moses spoke.
+The people were sent into exile in Babylon because of their sins.
 The Chronicler writes:

 God’s trustworthiness did not allow Him to abandon His people forever into exile.
 After seventy years, they were allowed to return to their land and start again.
 However, it is clear that the main problem of sin in the history of Israel was not solved.
 It remains an open question in the Old Testament how God can dwell with incorrigible sinners.
 Somehow, the law should be within the people and written in their hearts before real obedience is achieved (Jeremiah 31:33).

 In the New Testament, this mystery is revealed: Jesus Christ, the Son of God, became man and died for the sins of his people.
 Now God’s Spirit dwells in every believer (1 Corinthians 3:16) and God remains with them forever:

 “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God” (Revelation 21:3).